ameliaemahizer/OnlineBookSubscription/README.md

 29	Northanger Abbey	Jane Austen	6	9780486414126	Romance<br>

-## Refactored Code
+## Refactoring Implementation
+* All members were involved in different parts of the implementation.

 1. The database is now connected to all parts of the code.
+Professor Vora helped us with the query codes.
+Amelia helped identify data tables and update them.
+Ji implemented the data connection codes into the SearchController class, and McKenzie implemented the data connection codes into the LoginView class.
 2. We have deleted unused classes such as UserFinance, OnlineBookSubscription, SocialMedia, ExternalReview, and SearchInterface.
-3. We took out the unnecessary comments that were among the codes.
+3. We removed the unnecessary comments among the codes in HomePageView and those in Search and Login packages.
+Those were coded heavily previously.
-4. We deleted the UniqueID parameter in Login.
+4. McKenzie deleted the UniqueID parameter in Login.
 5. All of the view classes are consistent when it comes to code.
 6. We added setter methods into model classes that initially only have getters, such as UserModel and BookModel.